maheshdash5/flamecraft-app/README.md

 # Flask Employee REST API

-A simple Flask REST API to manage employees.
+A simple Flask REST API to manage employees developed for testing hpa in kubernetes.

 ## Setup